yoelfme/ReposityLaravel/README.md

 ## Contact

-If you have any problems or suggestions, please open an issue :)
+If you have any problems or suggestions, please open an issue :grin:

 ## License